oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

 11. Save the endpoint OCID for later use.

-    The expected output should look similar to:
+    The expected output should look like:

     ```text
     Agent Endpoint OCID: